StevenSuzch/NeuroDynamicProgramming-MFD/README.md

 ISSN 0968-090X,
 [[Link]](https://doi.org/10.1016/j.trc.2020.102628.)

-If our paper hleps, please cite it as:
+If our paper helps, please cite it as:

 ```javascript
 @article{ZCSU2020,